braoutch/immich-duplicates-processor/README.md

 ```

 If you change the similarity, you must use `r`to recompute all hashes.
 Otherwise, there is a cache mecanism that can be convient if your library is very big and you want to stop the process and not restart from scratch.

+In the deletion process, you'll get both image candidates side by side.
+Press 1 to delete the one on the left, 2 for the one on the right, 3 for both, ESC to skip, or S to exit.